Restarting WebSphere (WAS) after a reboot

 ./startNode.sh

-4. Start the application servers from the WAS console
+Step 4: Start the Application Servers from the WAS Console

-Application servers are the runtime environments where your applications run.
-This step describes two methods: starting them from the command line or from the WAS console.
+Application servers are the runtime environments for your applications.
+This step outlines two methods: starting from the command line or using the WAS console.

 Bash